bmeviauac01/datadriven/docs/en/homework/mongodb/index.md

 1. Implement the function, ensuring that the parameter constraints are checked before performing the insertion!
 The tests in the `TestExercise2.cs` file will assist you.

-1. The product dimensions should be 1x1x1 cm, and for other unspecified variables, you may choose any valid value.

 !!! example "SUBMISSION"
     Upload the modified C# source code!